 Insurance performance and profitability drivers

-P/C insurers measure premium income in three ways, each of which gives a different insight into the industry’s activity.
-Direct premiums are amounts that policyholders pay.
-This is a basic gauge of “retail” activity.
-Net written premiums are calculated by subtracting amounts insurers pay for reinsurance from direct premiums, and are therefore a simple gauge of the net amount of risk that insurers planned to assume.
+P/C insurers measure premium income in two ways, each of which gives a different insight into the industry’s activity.
+Net written premiums are calculated by subtracting the amounts insurers pay for reinsurance from direct premiums, and are therefore a simple gauge of the net amount of risk that insurers planned to assume.
 Net earned premiums are derived by adjusting net written premiums to reflect the insurance actually provided.

-There are two main drivers of premium growth in property/casualty insurance: exposure growth and rate.
-Exposure growth—basically an increase in the number and/or value of insurable interests (such as property and liability risks)—is determined mainly by inflation and by the health and growth of the U.S. economy (including factors such as population growth and composition, household formation, housing preferences and more).
-By most measures, inflation continued to be remarkably low; the Consumer Price Index for 2016 was near 1.3 percent.
-As noted, real (inflation-adjusted) GDP growth in 2016 was 1.6 percent, although the annual rate masked starts and stops during the year (2016:Q1 growth rate was 0.8 percent; 2016:Q2 was 1.4 percent; 2016:Q3 was 3.5 percent; 2016:Q4 was 2.1 percent, all expressed at annual rates).
+There are two main drivers of premium growth in P/C insurance: exposure growth and rate.
+Exposure growth—basically an increase in the number and/or value of insurable interests (such as property and liability risks)—is determined mainly by inflation and by the health and growth of the U.S. economy (including factors such as population growth, age composition, household formation, housing preferences and more).
+By most measures, inflation continued to be remarkably low; the Consumer Price Index for 2017 was 2.1 percent.
+As noted, real (inflation-adjusted) GDP growth in 2017 was 2.3 percent, although the annual rate masked starts and stops during the year (the 2017:Q1 real growth rate was 1.2 percent; 2017:Q2 was 3.1 percent; 2017:Q3 was 3.2 percent; 2017:Q4 was 2.9 percent, all expressed at seasonally-adjusted annual rates).

-Continuing improvement in labor market conditions in 2016 also aided top line growth in the P/C insurance industry.
+Continuing improvement in labor market conditions in 2017 also aided top line growth in the P/C insurance industry.
 Job growth benefits the entire economy, of course, but it directly affects workers compensation insurers.
-The number of people employed in full-time jobs (seasonally adjusted) hit a new peak in August 2016 (124.26 million) and was up another 1.25 million by the end of the first quarter of 2017.
+The number of people employed in full-time jobs (seasonally adjusted) rose steadily through 2017 (to 126.7 million at year-end) and was up another 0.69 million by the end of the first quarter of 2018.

-Combined with pay raises for continuing workers, payrolls rose $316.5 billion by year-end 2016, up 3.9 percent (Figure 4), driving billions of dollars in new premiums for workers compensation coverage in 2016.
-This job growth is likely to continue, though at a somewhat slower pace; economists believe that the economy is getting close to full employment, but there still appears to be slack in the labor market (for example, the number of “involuntary part-time” workers is still above its typical level for prosperous times) and wage increases appear to be only slightly higher than the rate of inflation.
-As a result, if economic growth and hiring continue as projected, workers compensation exposure is likely to remain among the faster growing major commercial P/C lines of insurance in 2017.
+Including pay raises for continuing workers, payrolls rose 3.3 percent in 2017 over 2016 (Figure 4), driving billions of dollars in new premiums for workers compensation coverage in 2017.
+Job growth is likely to continue, though at a somewhat slower pace.
+Economists believe that the economy is getting close to full employment, but there still appears to be slack in the labor market (for example, the number of “involuntary part-time” workers is still about one million above its typical level for prosperous times).
+If economic growth and hiring continue as projected, workers compensation exposure is likely to remain among the faster growing major commercial P/C lines of insurance in 2018.

 The other major determinant of industry premium growth is rate activity.
-Rates are a function of a number of forces, but perhaps the most important is past and expected-future claims.
-Net of reinsurance recoveries, incurred losses and loss adjustment expenses for all lines in 2016 rose to $378.3 billion, up 8.0 percent from $350.3 billion in 2015.
-Overall, the growth in claims expenses (losses and loss adjustment expenses) far outpaced the growth in premiums.
+Rates are a function of a number of forces, but perhaps the most important is expected future claims.
+Net of reinsurance recoveries but excluding the effect of reserve releases, incurred losses and loss adjustment expenses for all lines in 2017 rose to $419.1 billion, up 9.7 percent from $382.1 billion in 2016.
+Overall, the growth in claims expenses (losses and loss adjustment expenses) far outpaced the growth in premiums for the second straight year.
+This suggests that, at least in some lines of insurance, rates for coverage provided in 2017 insufficiently anticipated claims that occurred.

 ISO/PCI reported that premium growth in 2016 was significantly different for the personal lines vs. commercial lines sectors.
-Insurers writing primarily personal lines saw premium growth of 5.7 percent—up from 5.2 percent in 2015.
-Insurers writing primarily commercial lines saw premium shrinkage in 2016 by -1.4 percent, and those with balanced books of business saw premium growth of 3.1 percent (Figure 5).
+Insurers writing primarily personal lines saw net written premium grow 6.7 percent—up from 6.0 percent in 2016.
+Insurers writing primarily commercial lines saw net written premium growth in 2017 of 3.3 percent, vs. -1.5 percent in 2016.
+(Figure 5).
+Those with balanced books of business saw net written premium growth of 2.6 percent.

-Some of the blame for negative underwriting performance in 2016 can be attributed to what have come to be thought of as “moderate” catastrophe losses (as compared to years like 2011 and 2012).
-Back in the 1990s, in most years CATs produced claims in the $5 billion to $12 billion range (in 2016 dollars).
-To have $15 billion in catastrophe claims was unusually high.
-In the last 16 years CAT losses reached or exceeded $30 billion six times (including 2011 and 2012) and were in the range of $15 billion to $23 billion another five times.
-In 2016, total U.S. CAT claims were estimated to be $23.3 billion, compared to $16.7 billion in 2015.
+Most of the “blame” for negative underwriting performance in 2017 can be attributed to catastrophe losses (as in years like 2011 and 2012).
+Back in the 1990s, in most years CATs produced claims in the $5 billion to $12 billion range (in 2017 dollars).
+To have $15 billion in CAT claims was unusually high.
+In the last 17 years CAT losses reached or exceeded $30 billion seven times and were in the range of $15 billion to $23 billion another five times.
+In 2017 ISO estimates total U.S. CAT claims to be $53.3 billion, compared to $23.3 billion in 2016.

 Claims reserve releases

-Each year insurers reassess the adequacy of their reserves for future claim obligations on current and prior policies.
+Each year insurers reassess the adequacy of their reserves for future payments of past incurred claim obligations on current and prior policies.
 When it is determined that these reserves are higher than needed to cover these obligations, reserves are released.
-This is called favorable development; in 2016 it totaled $3.8 billion, a notable decrease from the $8.0 billion in reserve releases in 2015, according to ISO/PCI.
-By lowering estimates for incurred claims, reserve releases improve underwriting results and, all other things equal, bolster profits.
-Accordingly, a smaller reserve release in 2016 than in 2015 contributed to a smaller profit result in 2016.
+This is called favorable development.
+In 2017 it totaled $9.0 billion, a notable increase from the $3.8 billion in reserve releases in 2016, according to ISO/PCI.
+To show how variable this element is, note that in 2015 the industry released $8.0 billion in reserves.
+By lowering estimates for incurred claims, reserve releases improve underwriting results and, all other things equal, bolster profits (or offset losses).
+Accordingly, a larger reserve release in 2017 than in 2016 contributed to a smaller underwriting loss in 2017 than would otherwise have been posted.

 Investment performance: Interest rates remain low

-For the full year 2016, net investment gains at $53.7 billion were lower (by $2.9 billion) than the $56.6 billion in gains in 2015.
+For the full year 2017, net investment gains at $64.06 billion were sharply higher (by $10.15 billion, or 18.8 percent) than the $53.91 billion of gains in 2016.
 In measuring insurance company net investment gains, accounting rules recognize two components: (i) net investment income, and (ii) realized capital gains or losses.
 Unrealized capital gains or losses are not considered income and affect only surplus on the balance sheet.

-Net investment income itself has basically two elements: interest payments from bonds; and dividends from stock.
-The industry’s net investment income for the full year 2016 was $46.3 billion, compared to $47.2 billion in 2015 (-1.9 percent).
+Net investment income itself has basically two elements: interest payments from bonds, and dividends from stock.
+The industry’s net investment income for the full year 2017 was $49.0 billion, compared to $46.6 billion in 2016 (+5.1 percent).
 Most of this income comes from the industry’s bond investments, which are mainly high quality corporates and municipals.

-The environment for bond investing in 2016 was challenging.
-Average monthly corporate bond market yields in 2016, as captured by Moody’s AAA-rated seasoned bond index, dropped fairly steadily from 4.0 percent in January 2014 to near 3.3 percent in July, then rose fairly steadily to 4.0 percent in December.
-For perspective, yields in 2015 were near 3.5 percent for the first four months and near 4.0 percent for the rest of the year.
+The environment for bond investing in 2017 was challenging.
+Average monthly corporate bond market yields in 2017, as captured by Moody’s AAA-rated seasoned bond index, dropped fairly steadily each month, from 4.83 percent in January 2017 to 4.22 percent in December.

 The other significant source of net investment income (apart from bond yields) is stock dividends.
-In 2016 market-wide net dividends from all common and preferred stock grew fairly steadily from $963.3 billion in the first quarter to $982.0 billion in the fourth quarter.
-For the industry on average stock holdings constitute roughly only about one-sixth of the industry’s invested assets.
+In 2017 market-wide net dividends from all common and preferred stock were effectively flat ($988 billion at a seasonally-adjusted annual rate in the first quarter, $994 billion and $998 billion in the second and third quarters, and $979 billion in the fourth quarter).
+For the industry on average stock holdings constitute roughly only about 22 percent of the industry’s invested assets.

 Realized capital gains